Posts

 Image

-Hessian soldiers.
 Originally published in 1972.
 Howard Fast (1914-2003) was a prolific author with a particular love of historical fiction.
 He is most famous for the novel Spartacus , the book that the famous movie is based on.
-This book is set in rural Connecticut late in the Revolutionary War.
+The Hessian is set in rural Connecticut late in the Revolutionary War.
 The war has moved on south of Connecticut.
 The main character is Dr. Feversham, a veteran of the Revolutionary War and wars in Europe who is sick to death of war.
 He is not a particularly pleasant man.
 He is a lapsed Catholic while most of his neighbors are Protestants.
 There is also a scattering of Quakers in the area.
 A British ship dropped off a squad of 16 Hessians who cause a panic.
 Hessians are German soldiers hired by the British to help supplement their soldiers during the Revolutionary War.
 They were particularly hated and feared because they were mercenaries (and they fought very well).
-The Americans could understand why the British fought, but what was the motivation of soldiers
+The Americans could understand why the British fought, but what was the motivation of soldiers who were rented out...

 SERGEANT STUBBY: HOW a STRAY DOG and HIS BEST FRIEND HELP WIN WORLD WAR I and STOLE the HEART of a NATION (audiobook) by Ann Bausum